Apply for a residence permit in Denmark as an accompanying family member of a religious worker

 The application form includes detailed instructions for how to fill it in and which types of documentation you need to enclose.
 If you are under 16, your custodial parent needs to sign the application.

-You can also print out and submit the application form.
 You can fill in the application form in Word format on your computer before printing it out.
 The application form is also available as a PDF file that can be printed out and filled in by hand.

-Download form RF2 (word)
+Download form RF2 for print:

 Applying from outside Denmark